 Too many people are missing out on or not using their DHOAS entitlements properly.
-Understanding the deadlines and lifespan of your entitlements is crucial to making the most of them and securing your financial future.
+Understanding the deadlines and lifespan of your Housing Entitlements is crucial to making the most of them and securing your financial future.

-Another big bugbear of people that don't really know is 20 years.
+Guess what?
+You need to get your paperwork together within 5 years of getting out of the military.
 If you don’t do 20 years, you’re going to revert back to tier one and it will get paid out at that.
 Even though you’ve passed up into tier three, you need to go over 20 years to maintain that.

 Listen to our experienced property coaches explain this for you in the latest episode of Axon’s Coach Talk.